Crystal hughes, RN

 Hi, welcome to the school nurse webpage!
-I have had the privilege of being the school nurse here at Twin Oaks for the past 13 years and I am honored to be taking care of your child’s needs while they are here at school, I encourage you to contact me whenever you feel the need.
-My phone number is: 229-903-2245 and I can be reached during school hours.
+I have the privilege of being the school nurse here at Twin Oaks and I am honored to be taking care of your child’s needs while they are here at school.
+I encourage you to contact me whenever you feel the need.
+My phone number is 229-903-2245 and I can be reached during school hours.

 Student Health Info